Gravel Road Maintenance

-A motorgrader is used to maintain the surface of a gravel road.
-It can cut out surface irregularities such as washboards, potholes and ruts to improve driver safety.
+A motor grader is used to maintain the surface of a gravel road.
+It can cut out surface irregularities such as washboards, potholes, and ruts to improve driver safety.
 Washboards and potholes typically form on hills, curves, flat areas and near stop signs where vehicle braking occurs.
-Traffic and speed impact the frequently and severity of washboards formation.
+Traffic and speed impact the frequency and severity of washboards formation.

-Over time, the aggregrate surface on gravel roads is lost from deterioration due to vehicle traffic and the effects of weather.
+Over time, the aggregate surface on gravel roads is lost from deterioration due to vehicle traffic and the effects of weather.
 When the stability of a gravel surface has substantially deteriorated, new gravel is applied to the road.
-The average interval between new gravel applications varies based upon traffic volume and other factors, but is normally performed every 5-7 years.
+The average interval between new gravel applications varies based upon traffic volume and other factors but is normally performed every 7-10 years.

 - Decrease the amount of routine maintenance required

 Douglas County currently uses two application processes to mitigate dust.
-Both processes involve the application of a suppression material containing magnesium chloride.
-The two processes are described below:
+Both processes involve the application of a suppression material containing magnesium chloride as described below:

-The dust suppression material currently being used in conjunction with this process consists of a 70/30 blend of magnesium chloride and lignin sultanate.
-Lignin sulfonate is typically derived from the processing of wood and paper products.
-This method is typically used on roads that carry higher volumes of traffic because the 3 inch depth of stabilization will typically retain a longer-lasting surface integrity.
+The dust suppression material currently being used in conjunction with this process consists of a 70/30 blend of magnesium chloride and complex sugars.
+Complex sugars is typically derived from the processing of wood and paper products.
+This method is typically used on roads that carry higher volumes of traffic because the 3-inch depth of stabilization will typically retain longer-lasting surface integrity.

-Douglas County is currently testing a topical product called Durablend as manufactured by Envirotech Services, Inc. who states that this proprietary product contains magnesium chloride with polymers that has been formulated to reduce the amount of magnesium chloride that leaches into the environment and that can affect the health of roadside vegetation.
-Douglas County is currently conducting chloride testing on roadside vegetation to determine the product effectiveness.
+Douglas County is currently using a topical product called Durablend as manufactured by Envirotech Services, Inc. who states that this proprietary product contains magnesium chloride with polymers that have been formulated to reduce the amount of magnesium chloride that leaches into the environment.

 Paving Gravel Roads